github/training-kit/foundations/index-extras.md

 * Working with local files
 * Create new file with text editor
-* Review new files in GHfD that are unversioned
+* Review new files in tool that are not versioned
 * Commit the new file(s)

 * Editing content of track file(s)